Computer science: Epistemology of computer science

-Proponents of classifying computer science as a mathematical discipline argue that computer programs are physical realizations of mathematical entities and programs can be deductively reasoned through mathematical formal methods.
+Proponents of classifying computer science as a mathematical discipline argue that computer programs are physical realizations of mathematical entities and programs that can be deductively reasoned through mathematical formal methods.
 Computer scientists Edsger W. Dijkstra and Tony Hoare regard instructions for computer programs as mathematical sentences and interpret formal semantics for programming languages as mathematical axiomatic systems.

 Paradigms of computer science

 A number of computer scientists have argued for the distinction of three separate paradigms in computer science.
 Peter Wegner argued that those paradigms are science, technology, and mathematics.
 Peter Denning's working group argued that they are theory, abstraction (modeling), and design.
 Amnon H. Eden described them as the "rationalist paradigm" (which treats computer science as a branch of mathematics, which is prevalent in theoretical computer science, and mainly employs deductive reasoning), the "technocratic paradigm" (which might be found in engineering approaches, most prominently in software engineering), and the "scientific paradigm" (which approaches computer-related artifacts from the empirical perspective of natural sciences, identifiable in some branches of artificial intelligence).

 Computer science focuses on methods involved in design, specification, programming, verification, implementation and testing of human-made computing systems.